-The final flora and vegetation report will include previous survey results and the current survey results from quadrats, targeted searches as well as historical information that relates to the root structure, density and distribution of the key species.
+The final flora and vegetation report includes previous survey results and the recent survey results from quadrats, targeted searches as well as historical information that relates to the root structure, density and distribution of the key species.

-The Priority Area has been selected as an area that has only two vegetation types and is restricted to Low Banksia Woodland on loose sand, which is the Company's production target.
+The Priority Area has been selected as an area that has only two vegetation types and is restricted to Low Banksia Woodland on loose sand, which covers the Company's production target area.